mushahidmehdi/Data-Structure-Algorithms/README.md

 ![GitHub Pipenv locked Python version (branch)](https://img.shields.io/github/pipenv/locked/python-version/mushahidmehdi/Full-Stack-Web-Application/main)

 This repository contains Data Structure and algorithms and their solutions using python language along refrence to most useful blogs articles and videos.
-Most of questions are solution of `How to crack the coding interview` along Basic Algorithms and data Structure concepts.
+Most of questions are Basic Algorithms and data Structure concepts, along solution of `How to crack the coding interview`.

 ## Data Structure.